aprilapricot/LocationGenerator/README.md

 - A single blue (0,0,255)  pixel within a location defines it as an ocean
 - **For now, you will still have to define ports in ports.csv manually.
 You must define at least 1 port for the game to launch.**

-### Files that are generate from this information include:
+### Files that are generated from this information include:
 - 00_default.txt
 - 06_pops.txt
 - 08_institutions.txt